-- ensure a safe environment for all pupils at Diamond Hall Junior Academy. - emphasise the fundamental importance of establishing and maintaining a positive, caring ethos within the Academy. - establish an atmosphere where bullying is regarded as unacceptable. - to raise general awareness so that the whole school can play its part in recognising bullying and to act when it occurs by preventing or responding appropriately to it.
+- Ensure a safe environment for all pupils at the Academy. - Emphasise the fundamental importance of establishing and maintaining a positive, caring ethos within the Academy. - Establish an atmosphere where bullying is regarded as unacceptable. - To raise general awareness so that the whole school can play its part in recognising bullying and to act when it occurs by preventing or responding appropriately to it.